mennucc/btrfs_care/README.md

   - Detects and resumes interrupted scrubs
   - Skips filesystems with running scrubs
   - Detects and reports errors
-- ⚖️ **Incremental balance**: Performs gradual balance operations (0-90% usage levels for both data and metadata)
+- ⚖️ **Incremental balance modes**: Default auto mode runs only when free space falls below a tunable threshold, plus `--balance soft/full/no` toggles for different usage sweeps
 - 🚫 **Duplicate detection**: Uses filesystem UUID to avoid processing the same filesystem twice (e.g., when mounted in multiple locations)
 - 🛑 **Shutdown detection**: Gracefully exits if system shutdown is in progress
 - 🧪 **Dry-run mode**: Test the script without making actual changes